 Many people are put off completing their own tax returns due to the pressure of getting figures exactly right.
 This, coupled with a lack of financial confidence, is what puts people off doing it themselves.
 But in truth, anyone can file an accurate tax return without professional help.

 One alternative is to use tax software that adds up your income and expenses over the financial year.
 As long as you input your figures carefully, your calculations will be 100% error-free.
 These tools are very affordable and reduce your tax return burden to a single click on deadline.
+Some small business bank account providers provide free accounting tools to account holders.

 Otherwise, you can always do your own return with the help of spreadsheets, calculators and good book-keeping.
 It's not as simple as using dedicated tax and accounting software, but it's certainly achievable if you're organised and have a head for figures.